A practical guide to Zendesk analytics: from operational metrics to strategic insights

 AI can significantly enhance Zendesk analytics by automatically reading and understanding the content of every ticket.
 It helps identify root causes, emerging trends, and knowledge base gaps without manual data extraction or extensive report building.

 Yes, Zendesk analytics (Explore) is included in Zendesk Suite plans.
-However, advanced features like custom reporting and real-time insights are typically only available on higher-tier plans, while lower tiers focus on prebuilt dashboards and basic data exports.
+Zendesk offers tiered options to match different team sizes, with advanced features like custom reporting and real-time insights typically available on higher-tier plans.

 To act on insights, leverage AI-enhanced Zendesk analytics to identify specific trends, like recurring issues, which can then inform actions such as drafting new help center articles or building automated workflows for tagging and routing similar tickets.